mikoloxtra/marvelous-sage-059e1/content/pages/blog/customer-loyalty.md

 title: Product Setup Guide
 subtitle: A story about customer loyalty
 author: content/data/authors/jane-doe.yaml
-excerpt: "A\_ step-by-step guide on how to properly setup and use the powerstationn for the first time with images and videos."
+excerpt: "A\_ step-by-step guide on how to properly setup and use the powerstation for the first time with images and videos."
 date: '2021-01-03'
 thumb_image: /images/300W Cross-section-4d19d81d.jpg
 thumb_image_alt: A group of people working in a cafe